-The analysis of the molar mass distribution of polyethylene and polypropylene resins by GPC / SEC has been considered always a demanding task.
+The analysis of the molecular weight distribution of polyethylene and polypropylene resins by Gel Permeation Chromatography (GPC), or Size Exclusion Chromatography (SEC), has always been considered a demanding task.
 Using multiple detection methods (with online viscometer and light scattering detectors) maximize the information on the polymer microstructure.
-A high-quality concentration signal is of paramount importance for reliable application of those methods, in order to obtain accurate and precise information.
-Recent developments in online IR detection have meant a breakthrough in concentration detection for polyolefin applications, greatly improving the quality of data by those multiple detection methods.
-Highly sensitive and stable Polymer Char’s IR4 and IR5 MCT filter based IR detectors are now a convenient alternative to other concentration detection techniques, also providing with superior performance.
+A high-quality concentration signal is of paramount importance for the reliable application of those methods, in order to obtain accurate and precise information.
+Recent developments in online Infrared (IR) detection have meant a breakthrough in concentration detection for polyolefin applications, greatly improving the quality of data by those multiple detection methods.
+Highly sensitive and stable Polymer Char’s IR4 and IR5 MCT filter based IR detectors are now a convenient alternative to other concentration detection techniques, also providing superior performance.

 In this document, data collected from IR detectors based on narrow band interference filters to select specific wavelengths is presented.
-The main advantages of the filter-based IR technique as concentration detection in polyolefin analysis are summarized: high sensitivity, superb stability, ability to work in staggered injection mode, low detection limit.
+The main advantages of the filter-based IR technique as concentration detection for GPC/SEC analysis of polyolefins are summarized: high sensitivity, superb stability, ability to work in staggered injection mode, low detection limit.
 In addition, this IR detection technology is also capable of detecting chemical composition, so short chain branching is quantified with high sensitivity across the molar mass distribution, complementing the microstructure information gathered in the GPC/SEC analysis.

 Typical sample preparation: